vlosing/retrospective_pseudo_labels/README.md

 ## Meta-Parameter Configuration
+In the following, we give a list of all used meta-parameters for the corresponding experiments.
 ### LSTM
 The LSTM model was a bidirectional network with 2 LSTM layers, 128 hidden neurons within each layer, learning rate of 0.001, batch size of 256, and dropout 0,5.
 We used PyTorch for the implementation.